HOW TO STOP ABUSE

 - Do not pass go, do not collect two hundred dollars, just get away now.

 - Call 911 and/or go directly to the police station if you are afraid for your life.

 - Get a Restraining Order and enforce it exactly to the letter of the law.

 - Never protect an abuser.

 This site is not designed to and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
-Through this site and linkages to other sites, Kristen AKA ikanikon provides general information for educational purposes only.
+Through this site and linkages to other sites, Krista AKA ikanikon provides general information for educational purposes only.
 The information provided in this site, or through linkages to other sites, is not a substitute for medical or professional care, and you should not use the information in place of a visit, call, consultation, or the advice of your healthcare provider.
-Kristen AKA ikanikon is not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.
+Krista AKA ikanikon is not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.

 IF YOU BELIEVE YOU HAVE A MEDICAL EMERGENCY, YOU SHOULD IMMEDIATELY CALL 911 OR YOUR PHYSICIAN.
 If you believe you have any other health problem, or if you have any questions regarding your health or a medical condition, you should promptly consult your physician or other healthcare provider.
 Never disregard medical or professional advice, or delay seeking it, because of something you read on this site or a linked website.
 Never rely on information on this website in place of seeking professional medical advice.
 You should also ask yourhealthcare provider to assist you in interpreting any information in this site or in the linked websites, or in applying the information to your individual case.